Ben-Epstein/pyprotobuf/README.md

 # pyprotobuf
-A dream of easy python protobuf interactions
+A dream of easy pythonic protobuf interactions